trailblazer/cells/README.md

 ### Rendering

 The `call` invocation instructs the cell to render.
+Internally, that runs `render_state(:show)` per default.

-You can basically call any method you want (and define) on that cell, nevertheless, a view model should only expose the `#show` method per convention - `#show` is invoked by `call`.
+You can basically invoke any method you want on that cell.
+Nevertheless, a view model should only expose the `#show` method per convention, which is reflected by the `#call` alias.

 It is important to understand this convention: Internally, you may render multiple views, combine them, use instance methods to render and format values, and so on.
 Externally, exposing only one "public", rendering method defines a strong interface for your view model.